Gorea235/single-portfolio/README.md

 The site also provides an admin section that can be used to edit all the galleries and general config.

 ## Docker
 The project also is hosted on [Docker](https://hub.docker.com/r/gorea235/single-portfolio/).
-The 'edge' tag is the latest commit from master, and each tag in the repo is mirrored exactly, with the 'latest' tag being the most recent tag.
+Each tag in the repo is mirrored exactly, with the 'latest' tag being the most recent tag.

 ## Development
 I'm making this mostly to learn a few new technologies, namely Angular 5 and Node.js.
 The basis of the project is a portfolio site for a friend.